 In Italy, we also aspire to preserve and enhance local artisanal skills and inspire the Italian youth to return to the countryside, whilst at the same time providing our guests with an accessible location to learn, get their hands dirty and bring the lessons home."

 Prices & Registration

 Prices start at 1000 euros and include 13 nights' accommodation, all meals and house wine and the PDC certification course.

 Please register your interest below or send queries to Michel from Social Landscapes by sending an email to firstname.lastname@example.org.

 To sign up to the course you'll be asked to pay a 200 euro deposit to Social Landscapes Community Interest Company and the remaining balance at a later date to Tribeswanted Monestevole.

-To join us for the following practical week (find more information here), you'll pay an extra 100 euros to Michel and an extra 300 to Tribeswanted Monestevole.
+To join us for the following practical week (find more information here), you'll pay an extra 100 euros to Social Landscapes and an extra 300 to Tribeswanted Monestevole.